— Quick Links —

 Nestled among residential housing near Sunnyside Ave, Miller Park Bird Refuge is one of Trails and Natural Lands’ biggest parks and projects.
 It was recently reconstructed to bring a section of degraded riparian habitat back to a healthy ecosystem with natural function.
-This included planting native vegetation, attracting more wildlife and allowing for optimal conditions for improved public access to wildlife watching and passive recreation.
+This included planting native vegetation, attracting more wildlife, and allowing for optimal conditions for improved public access to wildlife watching and passive recreation.
 Restoring the critical habitat zones and improving water quality were implemented with best management practices identified in the 2010 Riparian Corridor Study.
 The refuge includes two large loops, with the total park amounting to 8.75 acres.
-It also has significant history associated with it, dating back to construction of the stairs and bridges by the Civilian Conservation Corps in the 1930’s.
+It also has a significant history associated with it, dating back to the construction of the stairs and bridges by the Civilian Conservation Corps in the 1930s.

 Please Note: Dogs are not allowed off-leash in the park, in order to improve plant and wildlife habitat.

 Help Protect and Care for Our Public Spaces

 Celebrate the beauty of our Public Lands while fostering community connection and responsibility.
 Dive into the diverse parks and open spaces our city boasts and join us in making our shared outdoor spaces more vibrant and cherished.

 In 1935 Minnie Miller donated the land of Miller Park to Salt Lake City in 1935 in honor of her late husband, Lee Charles Miller.
 She hoped the land would be preserved as a sanctuary for both wildlife and children.

 When visiting the park, you will notice beautiful, old masonry throughout the entire park.
 The masonry walls, chairs, benches, stairways, and footbridge were constructed by the WPA, an organization that provided work for the unemployed during the Great Depression.
 These works remain in great form to this day.